dubstephen/Custom-Calendar/README.md

 # Custom-Calendar

-### Web application for generating calenders that fit any theme you want.
+### Web application for generating calendars that fit any theme you want.
 ___
 # Set-up
 ### 1) Clone the repo